-- GLIB 6001 "Eros & Civilization" This course is taught in the fall semester. - GLIB 6301 "Proseminar in Intellectual History and Cultural Studies."
+• GLIB 6301 "Proseminar in Intellectual History and Cultural Studies."
 Offered every Spring and run as a writing workshop, this class brings together students who have completed 27 credits (three full-time semesters of course work) and are writing their MA thesis.
 The workshop format and pass/fail grading option are meant to encourage students to refine the style and effectiveness of their prose by requiring seminar participants to share revisions of work in progress, and also to read and comment on the drafts of others.